mlacayoemery/esgame/v2/README.md

 ## Configuration

 The configuration is stored in the [data.json](src/data.json) file.
+You can generate a new configuration on the /configuration endpoint

 It is important to configure the GDAL_NODATA in the tiff file.
 The GDAL_NODATA is used for the non-selectable areas.
 The maps have to be tiff files.
 It is important that every map has the same size, otherwise it's not possible to show the maps properly.

 ### Map type